coreos/docs/running-coreos/bare-metal/booting-with-pxe/index.md

 # Booting CoreOS via PXE

-CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through booting CoreOS via PXE on real or virtual hardware.
 By default, this will run CoreOS completely out of RAM.
 CoreOS can also be [installed to disk]({{site.url}}/docs/running-coreos/bare-metal/installing-to-disk).

 ## Configuring pxelinux